KSYT2021/repo2/README.md

 # repo2
-is to learn ans tsatrt git
+is to learn and start git
 Thank You